Get your favorite cup of coffee from Coffee Project in Crosswinds Tagaytay and have your coffee tasting there too!

 Arabica is the most popular coffee bean in the world.
 Over 60% of all coffee in the world came from an Arabica bean.
 These beans are grown in high altitudes with steady rainfall and plenty of shade.
 Arabica beans are known to be easy to care for making them a favorite among major coffee chains.
 Arabica coffee beans are full of complex and varied flavors and aromas.

 Robusta is the second most-produced coffee bean in the world.
 It is named robusta due to its hardy nature and its general immunity to a number of plant diseases.
 A lot of the coffee in the Philippines is known to be robusta because the robusta bean is best grown in hot climates with irregular rainfall.
 Robusta is known for its darker flavors and strong energy kick.
-It is also nice to note in coffee tasting that robusta has notes of chocolate flavor and a smooth texture.
+It is also nice to note in coffee cupping that robusta has notes of chocolate flavor and a smooth texture.

-The blonde roast has short roasting times thus creating a moderate light brown appearance.
+Blonde roasts have short roasting times thus creating a moderate light brown appearance.
 It is a preferred roast for some specialty roasters, and it highlights origin characteristics as well as complex acidity.

 Most specialty coffee uses a medium roast.
 Its roast character is slightly muted acidity and enhanced origin character.

 The least acidic of the three in terms of flavor.
 The dark roast coats the bean in its natural, shiny, oils.
-This roast emphasizes the roast characteristics than the origin and acidic flavor.
-It also gives an intense, smokey aroma that could easily wake you up.
+This roast emphasizes the roast characteristics rather than the origin and acidic flavor.
+It also gives an intense, smoky aroma that could easily wake you up.
 Espressos are usually made with a dark roast called an Italian roast.
-To feel like you got transported to Italy, Portofino was Italian-themed luxury houses that are perfect for that Italian, coffee tasting experience.
+To feel like you got transported to Italy, Portofino hasItalian-themed luxury houses that are perfect for that Italian, coffee cupping session.